ledgerloops/strategy-pit/DLD.md

 ### Exchanging probes on meet
-When a node meets a new neighbour, regardless of whether it is in first party or second party role, it will send that neighbour all its known probes,observing the probe sending mechanism, and unless the other neighbour sends that one to them first.
+When a node meets a new neighbour, regardless of whether it is in first party or second party role, it will send that neighbour all its known probes, observing the probe sending mechanism, and unless the other neighbour sends that one to them first.
-Note that a probe may be queue for sending, but by the time the sending nodes goes into talking mode, that probe was already received from the other neighbour, so it's important to do the check at the actual time of sending and not at the time of queueing.
+Note that a probe may be queued for sending, but by the time the sending node goes into talking mode, that probe might already be received from the other neighbour, so it's important to do the check at the actual time of sending and not at the time of queueing.

 ### Minting a new probe
-In addition, the first party node mints a new probe and sends that to all its neighbours, observing the semaphore protocol for each neighbour.
-This is because a change in network topology where a new link is introduce may introduce new loops, so this is a good time to do a new probe.
+In addition to this exchange of known probes, the first party node mints a new probe and sends that to all its neighbours including the new one, observing the semaphore protocol for each neighbour.
+This is because a change in network topology where a new link is introduced may introduce new loops, so this is a good time to do a new probe.

 Of course, any node could mint a new probe at any time, and the other nodes would just play along without knowing who minted it and why.